Capital One SavorOne Student Cash Rewards Credit Card Review

 discontinued

 The CardName shares many similarities with the SavorOne Student card.
 Both cards have no annual fee, no foreign transaction fees, and cash back earned on every purchase.
 The CardName earns 2% cash back at gas stations and restaurants (on up to $1,000 in combined purchases each quarter), and 1% cash back on all other purchases.
-For new cardholders, all cash back earned during the first year will be matched, dollar-for-dollar, by Discover.
+For all new cardmembers, all cash back earned during the first year will be matched, dollar-for-dollar, by Discover.

 IS THE SAVORONE STUDENT CARD A GOOD CREDIT CARD?